chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 When an NFS version 4.1 client can support Special Payload Calls in its backchannel, it reports a backchannel ca_maxrequestsize that is larger than the connection's inline thresholds.
-Otherwise, an NFS version 4 server MUST use only Simple Payload messages to convey backchannel operations.
+Otherwise, an NFS version 4 server MUST use only Simple Payload or Continued Payload messages to convey backchannel operations.

 ## Session-Related Considerations {#session-cons}